American Forts: East

 (1863), Jackson

 Confederate trenches and earthworks surrounded the town on the north, west, and south, and are still located in Battlefield Park at Langley Street and Terry Road, and at the Manship House on East Fortification Street.
 Fortification Street marks the east-west defensive line.
 Union trenches were located west of the CSA line.
-Attacked after the fall of Vicksburg.
+A Union battery is still extant near the VA Hospital.
+The city was attacked after the fall of Vicksburg.
+See also Civil War Album.com

 Camp Patrick Henry (1) (1861 - 1863) was a CSA recruiting camp located near today's Millsaps College.